-FLOOR PROTECTION: Freestanding installations, minimum 30" wide by 32" deep.
+FLOOR PROTECTION: Freestanding installations, minimum 22" wide by 31" deep.
 The stove must be placed on a continuous (grouted joints) noncombustible material such as ceramic tile, cement board, brick, 3/8" millboard or equivalent, or other approved or listed material suited for floor protection.
+NOTE: ceramic tile, or any tile, requires a continuous sheet beneath to prevent the possibility of embers falling through to the combustible floor if cracks or separation should occur in the finished surface, this would include floor protection for Built-in raised hearths.
+Check local codes for approved alternatives.